Expensive bits and bytes.

 Well yes, it is free... but only if you don't want to view, process, store and print your pictures...

 Then if you want to process big extracted RAW files, you might need to update the processing power on that old dusty Commodore 64, and did I mention disk space?
 Those extracted TIFs can be 30-60mb.
-I bought a light, slim, travel-sized, Japanese-issue Sharp laptop with plenty of disk and a built in CF reader that I can use for work and for train piccies on location.
+I have had a few light, slim, travel-sized, Japanese-issue laptops with plenty of built in CF readers that I can use for work and for train piccies on location.
 I store the pics (raw and processed) on a big hard drive on the home PC with two external USB hard drives (one at home, one at work) for backup.
 Once those RAW files are gone, they're gone!

 If you want prints... well that's another story.
 And did I mention that there will be a better camera out next year?